AzureCosmosDB/gallery/README.md

-# Website
+# Application Developer Hub for Azure PostgreSQL

-This repository is your one-stop shop for Azure Cosmos DB resources, including:
+This repository is your one-stop shop for Azure PostgreSQL resources, including:

 - GitHub Samples: Code in Python, JavaScript, and C#
 - Docs & Articles: In-depth guides and insights